JustinLawrenceMS/cazgi-IBM-Watson-NLU-Project/README.md

 # IBM Natural Language Understanding Demo
 This was a class project for my cloud developer foundations cert.
-You can view it here: <a target="_blank" href="https://nlu.theliberry.com">Click</a>  It shows some of the capability of IBM Watson's Natural Language Understanding API.
+It shows some of the capability of IBM Watson's Natural Language Understanding API.

 To install it, clone the repo.
 CD into the app directory.